Bfriedel/friedel-tswd-portfolio/final-project-part-two.md

 ## Target audience

 My target audience is anyone above the age of 16 in the United States.
 This includes people of voting age ans well as those who will be of voting age within two years as these are the people who will be able to influence their Congress People and who the Congress People should be representative of.
-If they are informed of possible corruption happening at the highest levels, why
+If they are informed of possible corruption happening at the highest levels, they will be eager to see change (hopefully) and elect out anyone who does not prepresent their views and values.

+I will choose people who range from well-informed to not informed on the topic of insider trading and who are all registered voters.

 ## Interview script